Salted Oven Roasted Pecans Recipe

-salted oven roasted pecans on red plaid towel
+salted oven roasted pecans on baking tray

 Simple is best.